danielnbarbosa/angela/README.md

 ```

 ## Results
 Current best results for each environment are stored in the results directory.
-I haven't done an exhaustive hyperparameter search so there is probably lost of room for improvement!
+I haven't done an exhaustive hyperparameter search so there is probably lots of room for improvement!